UPDATE: This class and wait list are now full. Keep an eye out for future classes!

 Other things to know:

-- The purpose of the class is to *teach* you how to fix a flat tire and adjust brakes.
-Therefore, we cannot be held responsible for any damage incurred to your bicycle during the class nor can we guarantee that you will have a functioning bicycle at the end of the class, especially if your bicycle was not functioning properly prior to the class.
+- The purpose of all SBK classes is to *teach* you how to perform bicycle repairs.
+Therefore, we cannot be held responsible for any damage your bicycle may incur during the class nor can we guarantee that you will have a functioning bicycle at the end of the class, especially if your bicycle was not functioning properly prior to the class.

 Great!
 Please RSVP to firstname.lastname@example.org

-SBK will not be open Saturday July 1st through Tuesday July 4th in observance of the 4th of July holiday.
+SBK will be closed Thursday, July 4th in observance of the 4th of July holiday.